quanqinle/quanqinle.github.io/source/resume/en.md

 # <div style="text-align:center">Professional Summary</div><hr>

+> Be writing, not finished yet...

+Senior Software Engineer In Test

+You can talk about your years of experience, industry, or skills.
+People also talk about their achievements or previous job experiences

 # <div style="text-align:center">Education</div><hr>

-Bachelor of Electrical and Automation Engineering / Nanjing University of Posts and Telecommunications / 2005 ~ 2009
+Bachelor of Engineering / Nanjing University of Posts and Telecommunications / 2005.09 ~ 2009.07

 # <div style="text-align:center">Work Experience</div><hr>